chainflip-io/chainflip-backend/.github/pull_request_template.md

 #### Non-Breaking changes

-If this PR includes non-breaking changes, you can add `non-breaking` to the title of the PR.
+If this PR includes non-breaking changes, you can add `[pick]` to the title of the PR.
 This will create a PR against the latest release branch.